The following documents are available for review by members of the public:

 Project Status

 The project officially launched in May 2023 with a Notice of Intent for the Kashwakamak Lake Dam Class EA issued to stakeholders, the public, property owners, technical agencies, municipalities, and Indigenous Communities.
-Since then, the McIntosh Perry team has conducted several studies to develop and assess possible alternatives:
+Since then, several studies have been completed to support development and assessment of alternative approaches:

 • Alternative 1: Do Nothing